AlphaVantageSupport/stock_visualization_in_python_django/README.md

 The `db.sqlite3` file indicates that we have registered our `StockData` model in the local SQLite database.
 As its name suggests, SQLite is a lightweight SQL database frequently used for web development (especially in local test environment).
 SQLite is automatically included in Django/Python, so there is no need to install it separately :-)

-At this stage, there are only two major steps left:
+There are now only two major steps left:
 - Set up the homepage file (home.html) so that we can visualize stock prices and moving averagas of a given stock
 - Create the backend logic (views.py) so that we have the proper stock data to feed into the frontend UI